AnitaYCheng/ayc-eleventy-site/README.md

 # The Eleventy build of [Anita Cheng's website](https://anitacheng.com/)
 I started from the [Eleventy Duo starter theme](https://github.com/yinkakun/eleventy-duo) and heavily modified it.

 I decided to save a version of this website separately, since I prefer to build and test locally.
-(Also, because the GitHub Actions I've seen involved `npm` and the Duo theme uses `yarn` and I just couldn't arsed to figure it out for yarn...)
+(Also, because the GitHub Actions I've seen involved `npm` and the Duo theme uses `yarn` and I just couldn't be arsed to figure it out for yarn...)

 This will be the initial build from March 2024.
 I probably won't bother updating this repo with new blog posts or the like.